hmrc/register-trust-other-individual-frontend/Migration to GovUk Frontend.md

 ####Unit tests

 Where possible, try adding an id to components and have them match previous components so that tests don't need to be changed.
+- `id="error-summary-heading"` in our code is `id="error-summary-title"` by default in the new component - so this will need to be updated in tests

 ### General tips